SAP-samples/teched2022-DA181/exercises/Exercise_6_Modify_and_Apply/README.md

 # Exercise 6 - Modification calculation view on-premise and apply to SAP HANA Cloud

-We will modify calculation view "COMBINESOURCESFORBASKETANALYSIS" to illustrate the replication behavior after a change to the source.
+We will modify calculation view "COMBINESOURCESFORBASKETANALYSIS" in SAP Web IDE to illustrate the replication behavior after a change to the source.

 ## Modify calculation view "COMBINESOURCESFORBASKETANALYSIS"

-- Open calculation view "COMBINESOURCESFORBASKETANALYSIS" by double-clicking on the respective file on the left.
+- Open calculation view "COMBINESOURCESFORBASKETANALYSIS" in SAP Web IDE by double-clicking on the respective file on the left.
 If the file is not visible, open the db/src tree first:

     ![open COMBINESOURCESFORBASKETANALYSIS](./images/openCOMBINESOURCESFORBASKETANALYSIS.png)